Arabian-vACC/library/docs/policies/index.md

 ## Limitation of Liability
 !!! warning
     All documentation in this section is intended solely for use on the VATSIM network and must not be used for real-world aviation operations.
 The authors disclaim any liability for personal injury or death resulting from misuse of this material.

-## Acknowledgements
-!!! info
-    This document includes excerpts and images from, and is primarily based on, ICAO Doc 4444 – PANS-ATM, along with the respective Civil Aviation Authority regulations and eAIP of each country.